lightski/peershark/README.md

 Modules to be used in the following order:

-1. FilterPackets.py : Take inputdir or input files from PCAPFILES.
-The module runs tshark on each file in inputdir and extracts the fields mention in TsharkOptions.txt such as src-ip,dst-ip, protocol, payload length.
+1. FilterPackets.py : Take inputdir or input files from PCAPFILES (file defined in P2P_CONSTANTS.py) The module runs tshark on each file in inputdir and extracts the fields mention in TsharkOptions.txt such as src-ip,dst-ip, protocol, payload length.
 One new file is created per pcap file